Harassment Because of Your Gender

 Real Help When Sexual Harassment Victims Feel Powerless and Alone

 Rabner Allcorn Baumgart & Ben-Asher, P.C. stands strong beside victims of sexual harassment in the workplace, ensuring that their rights are protected and providing compassionate support.
 The firm's seasoned employment law attorneys have had significant success in pursuing sexual harassment cases.
 They understand the complexities of state and federal sexual harassment laws, how to investigate claims and what is required to prove them.

 Protection Against Retaliation

 Employees who complain about sexual harassment in the workplace are legally protected from retaliation.
 In both New Jersey and New York, it is a violation of your employment law rights for your employer to retaliate against you if you complain behavior that you honestly believe is sexually harassment.
-This is true whether or not you personally were a victim of the harassment, witnessed the harassment, or merely heard about it from a coworker.
+This is true whether or not you personally were a victim of the harassment, witnessed the harassment or merely heard about it from a coworker.

-Another form of sexual harassment is when your boss states or implies that sex or being in romantic relationship is a condition of keeping your job, getting a promotion, or otherwise succeeding at work.
+Another form of sexual harassment is when your boss states or implies that sex or being in a romantic relationship is a condition of keeping your job, getting a promotion or otherwise succeeding at work.
 That kind of sexual harassment is called “quid pro quo” sexual harassment, and it violates the law in both New York and New Jersey.
 No employee should be required to trade sex for career advancement!